Chapter 1: This Venerable One is Dead

 “Enough nonsense!
 Give him back to me!”

 Mo Ran watched him calmly.
-Enduring the pain twisting in his stomach, the corners of his mouth twitched into a mocking sneer as he leaned back against his throne.
-His vision kept going black.
+Enduring the pain twisting in his stomach, the corners of his mouth twitched into a mocking sneer, and he leaned back against his throne, darkness constantly threatening to overcome his vision.
 He could almost feel how clearly his organs were contorting and dissolving, turning into foul, bloody liquid.

 Mo Ran said lazily, “Give him back to you?
 How foolish.
 Think about it.
 I have such a deep hatred for Shizun.
 How could I allow him to live in this world?”